The Export button allows you to export the user list to CSV file.

 - Traffic: the amount of traffic performed during the session.

-- Venue: the Venue assigned to the selected end-user.
+- Location: the Location assigned to the selected end-user.

 - Access Point: the name of the access point used to get the Internet access.